MinimSecure/unum-sdk/README.md

   - **[Linux:][6]** build Unum for Linux and Linux-like distributions
   - **[Docker:][5]** run a Linux router with Unum in a Docker container
 - For **guides and documentation**, check out the **[Unum SDK wiki][11]**.

+### developer at Minim.

+For the step by step instructions for adding new hardware kinds, running unit tests, details on how to add the new hardware kind to the cloud as well as detailsa bout how to setup new automated builds, take a look at the instructions here:

+[Minim Developer Gude][16]

 ## Contributing